Long-range frustration in minimal vertex cover problem on random graphs: Theory

 In Case V, among $\partial i$ there is no vertex frozen as being uncovered and at least two type-I unfrozen vertices.
 Suppose here we have $s (\geqslant 2)$ type-I unfrozen vertices in $\partial i$ in $G \backslash i$.
-There is a possibility that a frustration shows between one vertex and all the other $s - 1$ vertices, thus at most $s - 1$ neighbors can be in the covered state.
+There is a possibility that a frustration shows between one vertex and all the other $s - 1$ vertices while these $s - 1$ vertices are not frustrated, thus at most $s - 1$ neighbors can be in the covered state.
 Following the logic in Cases II and IV, we have the probability term as